bobbingwide/sb-starting-block/readme.txt

 2. Starting block - settings

 == Upgrade Notice ==
+= 0.0.1 =
+Update for an internationalized / localized version with multiple blocks.

 = 0.0.0 =
 First version to be used to replace any `[your name here]` shortcodes in FSE themes

 == Changelog ==
+= 0.0.1 =
+* Changed: Added oik-sb/second-block,[#2]((https://github.com/bobbingwide/sb-starting-block/issues/2)
+* Changed: Internationalized and localized into UK English and bbboing ( locale bb_BB ),[#2]((https://github.com/bobbingwide/sb-starting-block/issues/2)
+* Tested: With WordPress 5.8.1 and WordPress Multi Site
+* Tested: With Gutenberg 11.5.1
+* Tested: With PHP 8.0

 = 0.0.0 =
 * Added: First version of the server side rendered block,[#1](https://github.com/bobbingwide/sb-starting-block/issues/1)
 * Tested: With WordPress 5.7.1 and WordPress Multi Site